jalvesaq/dict.nvim/README.md

   - press the same key binding to replace the displayed word definition;

-  - press `<Enter>` to use the current word under the float window cursor to replace the word that was under the cursor in the editor;
+  - press `<Enter>` to replace the word that was under the cursor in the editor with the current word under the cursor in the float window;

   - press either `<Esc>` or `q` to quit the float window.